Update-For-Integrated-Business-AI/SE-challenge-movies-app/README.md

 - System should provide a heartbeat endpoint for the uptime and health monitor.
 - Mobile team prefers to use graphql instead of REST.

+> We included a our python pre-commit configuration file to help you with formatting and code styling.
+If you are not going to solve the challenge in Python you can try to reproduce similar configuation file or include your own configuration.

 ## Instructions
 How to attempt this challenge: